hebench/frontend/docsrc/examples/backend_tutorials/backend_tutorial_impl.md

 #### 0.1.
 Information regarding function communication
 Benchmarks are required to implement a number of functions as defined in the APIBridge.
 These functions are called by the frontend as part of the testing procedure.
 Each function will recieve some parameters as input, perform some expected operation, and then pass the results back to the frontend which will use the returned results as input to later functions in the flow.
 This logical flow must be respected by the different functions we have to implement.
 To see the pipline flow, check @ref function_pipeline_chart .

 To enable a high amount of flexibility and enable the widest variety of implementations with the exception of the encode and decode's `hebench::APIBridge::PackedData` parameters, all communication is done via `hebench::APIBridge::Handle objects`.
-These handle objects are completely opaque to the Test harness and it is up to the backend to decide what is stored in each handle at each step of the pipeline.
+These handle objects are completely opaque to the Test Harness and it is up to the backend to decide what is stored in each handle at each step of the pipeline.

 C++ wrapper offers a series of helper methods to ease the creation and data wrapping in these handles.
 While it is not necessary to use these methods, it is recommended for code correctness, robustness and clarity.
 See `hebench::cpp::BaseEngine::createHandle()` and `hebench::cpp::BaseEngine::retrieveFromHandle()` for details.